 As you look around your home, you will identify many HHM.
 You may want to replace some of these items with a less hazardous alternative.
 Because many of these materials are an integral part of your life, you will probably not want or be able to discontinue the use of some of them.
 If you and your family store and use these materials carefully, there is no reason to eliminate them from your life.
 Make certain that all HHM is used according to label directions and stored beyond the reach of children, pets, and individuals unable to read and follow label directions.
 Store HHM in the original containers, away from extreme temperature and dampness.
 Should the original container become damaged, use or dispose the material properly and promptly.

-See the Waste Services Division of Will County Land Use Dept. pick-up events schedule for Household Hazardous Waste.
+See the Will County Green for pick-up events schedule for Household Hazardous Waste.

 Take Protective Measures